BenjaminShinar/Books-Resources/udemy_mongodb_complete/section_7.md

   }})
 ```

-this behavior leads us into the aggregation pipeline synax.
+this behavior leads us into the aggregation pipeline syntax.
 ### Assignment 3: Time to Practice - Read Operations

 ### Diving Deeper Into Querying Arrays